CyberTrainingExercise/Docs/intro.md

 ### Mission:

-Think of this as the method for acheiving the vision.
+Think of this as the method for achieving the vision.
 If you take anything home about the CTX Project, it is meant to be "real" as in true to the real world; "tangible" as in something the cadets can physically engage with (ie. not just mental games); and "engaging" in that it grabs your attention, holds it, and excites you about the 17X career fields.

 > ## *To provide i5 cadets a real, tangible, and engaging view of the 17X career fields and how they operate and interoperate within the Space Force.*